 On Nov.
 6, the new 35-gate terminal at the Louis Armstrong New Orleans International Airport officially opened, closing down the previous location.
 Increasing both in size and in offerings for food and retail, the terminal is designed to create an improved experience for travelers in and out of the city.
-Even though travelers may need time to get used to all the new aspects of the airport, it offers them a chance to experience the vibrant nature of New Orleans before stepping outside.
+Even though travelers may need time to get used to all the new aspects of the airport, it offers them a chance to experience the vibrant nature of New Orleans before even stepping outside.

 One of these “great things” specifically would be the increased focus on New Orleans culture shown in the new terminal’s restaurants, shops and venues.
 The goal, according to the new terminal’s official website, is “showing off the spirit of New Orleans throughout the facility.”